275244143/vimmake/README.md

 Remeber changing file mode to 0755, and you can launch it by `:VimTool run`.
 Now we have two tools named `gcc` and `run`, which can be executed directly inside vim.

-Wwe need capture the output of `gcc` to the quickfix window, just setup g:vimmake_mode in your `.vimrc`:
+We need capture the output of `gcc` to the quickfix window, just setup g:vimmake_mode in your `.vimrc`:

 ```VimL
 let g:vimmake_mode = { 'gcc':'quickfix', 'run':'normal' }